princesinghtomar/xv6-public/REPORT.md

 The above two process tests shows that FCFS is the slowest and (RR and PBS) are the fastest MLFQ is in midway between them

+**Ans of the question in the pdf** :-

+If the process yields the CPU voluntarily, then when the process becomes RUNNABLE it would automatically be in the same queue (c_queue does not change) Or simply the ans is that if a process voluntarly vacates the CPU then there would be faster reallocation its because it will be in the same queue and thus will have higher priority and thus the reallocation would definitely be faster.